RoseMaster3000/fightorflight-aggro/README.md

 - **Range attack!:** Added a range attack for pokemon whose Sp.ATK is higher than its ATK.
 - - Wild pokemon are not allowed to use the range attack.(can be enabled in the config)
 - **Different ways of range attack:** If a pokemon has some special moves,they will shoot different bullet.
-- - The moves' type and power will influence the projectile's if the moves is a special move.However, if your pokemon doesn't have these moves there is also a base value(60 by default) .
+- - The moves' type and power will influence the projectile's if the moves is a special move.However, if your pokemon doesn't have these moves, the type of the projectile will be based on the pokemon's primary type and the power will be set to 60(can be changed in the config).
 - - You can use the Poke Staff to select the move you want to choose, even forcing a special attacker to melee!(use JEI to check the recipe)
 - **Special effect for moves**
-- - The pokemon can now teleport to a nearby position if it learns the teleport move and got panicked.(can be disabled in the config)
+- - The panicked pokemon can teleport to a nearby position if it learns the teleport move.(can be disabled in the config)
-- - Player's pokemon will be recalled automatically when using moves like u-turn to hit the target(melee)/shoot(range)
+- - Player's pokemon will be recalled automatically when using moves like U-turn and hitting the target(melee)/shooting(range)
 - - Explosive moves can cause an explosion.
-- **Mobs killed by your pokemon will drop items and experience ball like it was killed by a wolf**
+- **Mobs killed by your pokemon will drop items and experience like it was killed by a tamed wolf.**
 ## TODO
-- Well, I also need some time to learn java.
 - Give more special effects to different moves.
 - Special effect for status moves.
 - Special effect for abilities like aftermath and emergency exit.
 - The pp of the pokemon moves will be consumed after using it outside the battle(this feature could make the pokemon  weak at the early game and the moves don't need to be balanced that way currently ,so I won't work on it until the mod got cool enough)
 ## Known Issues
-- Moves like electro ball can't calculate the damage correctly.
+- Damage of moves like electro ball can't be calculated properly.

 ## How to use the Poke Staff
 1. Get one Poke Staff by crafting or get it in the creative mode.